Who God Is

 I feel that we need to leave the giving of gifts to the giver.
 I have personally had many of the gifts operate in my life from time to time, but not all of them.

 I believe in speaking in tongues as a valuable and powerful gift.
-God uses it not only in public ministry, but more importantly He uses it to take control of our mind for His benefit.
+God uses it not only in public ministry, but more importantly, He uses it to take control of our mind for His benefit.
 James said that the tongue is the rudder that guides the entire ship.
 If you want to give Jesus the rudder of your life, you should give Him your tongue.
 There is a full teaching on this in the ISOB curriculum called “The Holy Spirit and the tongue.”

 I do not feel it is proper for people who have received the gifts to make those who have not received them feel as if there is something wrong with them.
 Neither is it proper for those who have not received the gifts to condemn those who have.
 Jesus, in Matthew 12:31, said that speaking against what the Holy Spirit is doing is a sure way to never receive those benefits in your own life.
 Blasphemy of the Holy Spirit is saying something is not of the Holy Spirit when it really is.
 If you are not sure, that is fine, but be careful never to speak against it unless you are truly sure and have confirmation that it is a counterfeit of Satan.
 It is better to be safe than sorry!

-God’s wants to set us free from different kinds of slavery.
 However, the freedom is not the end purpose.
 The end purpose is to give us freedom so that we may enter into His presence and fellowship with Him, which will result in bearing fruit for our lives and for the Kingdom of God.

-Jesus quoted Isaiah 61 in Luke 4:18 when He announced His purpose for His ministry.
-Isaiah 61 starts out with Jesus saying that the Spirit of the Lord has anointed Him to bring good news to the poor, afflicted and broken hearted.
-Jesus proclaims liberty to the captives, opens prisons for those who are bound, binds up the broken hearted and proclaims the “Acceptable year of the Lord” or “Year of Jubilee” (the time when slaves would go free).
+Isaiah 61 starts out with Jesus saying that the Spirit of the Lord has anointed Him to bring good news to the poor, afflicted and brokenhearted.
+Jesus proclaims liberty to the captives, opens prisons for those who are bound, binds up the brokenhearted and proclaims the “Acceptable year of the Lord,” or “Year of Jubilee” (the time when slaves would go free).
 He goes on to list many other things that His ministry would accomplish.

-He says that these prisoners and poor people would be changed and that they would be trees of righteousness, strong and in right standing with God.
+He said that these prisoners and poor people would be changed and that they would be trees of righteousness, strong and in right standing with God.
 He said that they would no longer be heavy with sadness and mourning, but that they would be filled with joy.

 Then He said that they would rebuild the waste places.
-In other words, their wasted lives would be rebuilt, like Nehemiah (whose name means the comforter or the Holy Spirit) rebuilding the broken down walls of Jerusalem.
+In other words, their wasted lives would be rebuilt, like Nehemiah (whose name means the comforter or the Holy Spirit) has rebuilt the broken down walls of Jerusalem.
 In addition, He said that all their needs would be taken care of and they would become priests of God, or His personal representatives.
 They would then, in turn, become deliverers and set others free.

-Isaiah 61 summarized is that Jesus would convert people from prisoners to priests through the Holy Spirit.
-This is what we spoke about in Chapter 1 in this book, that we would bear fruit in all three areas of our lives; our character, our needs and our ministry to others.
+This is what we spoke about in Chapter 1 of this book, that we would bear fruit in all three areas of our lives: our character, our needs, and our ministry to others.
 From prisoner to priest.

-The Spirit of the Lord God is on Me; because the LORD has anointed Me to:
+“The Spirit of the Lord GOD is upon Me; because the LORD has anointed Me:

-1. preach the Gospel to the poor;
+1. To preach the Gospel to the poor;

-2. He has sent Me to bind up the broken-hearted,
+2. He has sent Me to bind up the brokenhearted;

-3. to proclaim liberty to the captives,
+3. To proclaim liberty to the captives;

-5. “to preach the acceptable year of the LORD and
+5. “To preach the acceptable year of the LORD and

 6. the day of vengeance of our God;

-7. to comfort all who mourn;” (Isaiah 61:2).
+7. to comfort all who mourn” (Isaiah 61:2).

-8. “to appoint to those who mourn in Zion, to give to them beauty for ashes,
+8. “To appoint to those who mourn in Zion;

-9. the oil of joy for mourning,
+9. To give them beauty for ashes, the oil of joy for mourning;

 10. the mantle of praise for the spirit of heaviness;